 There is no shortage of hiking trails in Cloudland Canyon State Park.
 You can hike to your heart’s desire on Cloudland Canyon’s easy, strenuous, and moderately strenuous trails.
 The easiest trail is the Overlook Trail, which is only one-mile long and best suited for novices or those who want to soak in the beauty of the park’s rugged canyons and thick woodlands.
 The Meadowlands Trail and the two-mile Backcountry Loop Trail are moderately strenuous, with the former offering views of the golf course and the fishing pond, while the latter feasts hikers with the stunning spectacles of the campsites covered in hemlock and oak groves.
 The five-mile West Rim Loop Trail, rated as one of the top ten trails in the US, offers views of the Cloudland Canyon and is also moderately strenuous.
 The two-mile Waterfalls Trail transitioning into Cherokee and Hemlock Falls and the six-mile Sitton’s Gulch Trail following the Waterfalls Trail are both considered strenuous.
 If you plan on hiking, make sure you pack those boots in your camper.

 Horseback Riding and Mountain Biking

 Cloudland Canyon State Park’s hiking trails offer much more than the traditional hiking pleasures.
-You can ride on a horse or ride a mountain bike through the sheer gorgeous terrains of the park while simultaneously soaking in all the beauty the viewpoints have to offer.
-The newly built 5 Points Recreation Area, which was formerly a coal mining site, and the Cloudland Connector Trail specifically offer the delights of mountain biking and horseback riding.
+You can ride on a horse or ride a mountain bike through the gorgeous terrains of the park while simultaneously soaking in all the beauty the viewpoints have to offer.
+The newly built 5 Points Recreation Area, which was formerly a coal mining site, and the Cloudland Connector Trail specifically provide the delights of mountain biking and horseback riding.
 Bikes can be rented from the park, but in order to enjoy horseback riding, you have to bring your own horse.